lukasVierling/Dying_GNN_Neurons/README.md

 ## Results

 You can find the results of the experiments in the results folder.
 Metrics are saved in JSON format.
-Checkpoints are saved as .pt files.
+Checkpoints are saved as .pth files.

 ## Contributing